CloudPak-Outcomes/Outcomes-Projects/L4assets/DSandMLOpsAssets/CLIandSDK/README.md

-# Commmand line interface and SDKs
+# Command line interface and SDKs
-Assets ofr this sections of the L4 class
+Assets for this sections of the L4 class